sourcegraph/sourcegraph-public-snapshot/doc/admin/deploy_executors.md

 }
 ```

-When applied, this will yield something like
+Just as with [auto scaling](#configuring-auto-scaling), you use the `credentials` submodule to get properly configured credentials in the Terraform outputs.
+When applied, this will yield something like this:

 ```
 # For AWS: